team7mysupermon/mySuperMon_Middleware/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/team7mysupermon/mySuperMon_Middleware)](https://goreportcard.com/report/github.com/team7mysupermon/mySuperMon_Middleware)

 # mySuperMon_Middleware
-This middleware was created to create an easy to set up link between MySuperMon and Prometheus.
+This middleware was created to have an easy to set up link between MySuperMon and Prometheus.

+This middleware helps you, the user, moniter your database.
+Through MySuperMon and Prometheus all the relevant information about different tasks performed on your database will be monitored and saved, and this information is easily accessable through the Prometheus and MySuperMon dashboard.

 Further down this document, you can find a guide on how to install, run and use this middleware.

+You must have a MySuperMon account to use this middleware.
+You can create an account on their [website](https://mysupermon.com/).

 ## How to Install